 Prairieville real estate is some of the most expensive in Louisiana, although Prairieville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Prairieville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Prairieville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Prairieville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prairieville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Prairieville who work in management occupations (13.90%), office and administrative support (11.73%), and sales jobs (10.32%).
+There are especially a lot of people living in Prairieville who work in office and administrative support (13.42%), management occupations (12.06%), and sales jobs (11.82%).

-Because of many things, Prairieville is a great place for families with children to consider.
-First of all, many other families with children live here, making Prairieville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Prairieville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Prairieville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Prairieville’s overall crime rate is lower than average for the country.

-The education level of Prairieville citizens is very high relative to the national average among all cities (21.84%): 38.93% of adults in Prairieville have a bachelor's degree or even advanced degree.
+The citizens of Prairieville are very well educated compared to the average community in the nation: 35.82% of adults in Prairieville have a bachelor's degree or even advanced degree.

-The per capita income in Prairieville in 2010 was $33,849, which is wealthy relative to Louisiana and the nation.
-This equates to an annual income of $135,396 for a family of four.
-However, Prairieville contains both very wealthy and poor people as well.
+The per capita income in Prairieville in 2018 was $40,507, which is wealthy relative to Louisiana and the nation.
+This equates to an annual income of $162,028 for a family of four.

-Prairieville is a somewhat ethnically-diverse town.
+Prairieville is a very ethnically-diverse town.
 The people who call Prairieville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prairieville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prairieville include German, Irish, English, and Italian.
+Important ancestries of people in Prairieville include French, German, Italian, Irish, and English.

 The most common language spoken in Prairieville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Vietnamese.